What do a necklace, a bowl of salad, and a compass have in common?

 This is one of my favourite quotes; it encompasses the anthropological mindset of questioning norms and biases and appreciating interconnections.
 How we go about practising passionate curiosity in our product teams has been captured in the five lessons above: analyzing what we learn, checking our bias, engaging stakeholders with empathy, and continuously learning.
 I believe that if product operations professionals and product teams adopt an attitude of passionate curiosity, and these lessons, our companies will only be better for it.

-Discover more content on User Research.
+Discover more content on product operations.